-- Decorate the top coffee filter with the washable markers.
+3. Decorate the top coffee filter with washable markers.
 Leave a little white space between the colors to let the colors bleed into each other.

-- Check to see if both coffee filters are dry, and if so, separate the top and bottom layers.
-You should have two similar looking layers.
+6. Check to see if both coffee filters are dry, and if so, separate the top and bottom layers.
+You should have two similar-looking layers.

 The beauty of this craft (besides how pretty the butterfly wings look) is that you can’t go wrong with coloring the wings.
 Therefore, you can just leave your kids to use their creativity and decorate the coffee filters whatever way they want!

-I hope you and your kids enjoy making these pretty coffee filter butterflies!
+I hope you and your kids enjoy making these pretty coffee filter butterfly crafts!
 They sure add some color to your house in the spring and summer!

 YOU MAY LIKE: